ExecutiveDirector, Business Unit Controller

 2. Advancement and Fundraising (40-50%)

-Serve as chief fundraiser and external ambassador, ensuring financial vitality through donor engagement and resource development.
+Serve as chief fundraiser and external ambassador, ensuring the financial vitality of ACHS through donor engagement and resource development.

 Lead fundraising strategy and execution with the Advancement team, including annual fund, capital campaigns, planned giving, and major events.